christemple/unused-css/README.md

 [![Build Status](https://travis-ci.org/christemple/unused-css.png?branch=master)](https://travis-ci.org/christemple/unused-css)

-A Ruby gem, built from a need, to watch a suite of functional tests and gather all of the unused CSS styles.
+A Ruby gem that will watch a suite of functional tests running and gather all of the unused CSS styles.

 Install
 -------